FET y de las JONS: Francoist Spain

 After the war, the party was charged with developing an ideology for Franco's regime.
 This job became a cursus honorum for ambitious politicians—new converts, who were called camisas nuevas ("new shirts") in opposition to the more overtly populist and ideological "old shirts" from before the war.

 Membership in the Falange/FET reached a peak of 932,000 in 1942.
 Despite the official unification of the various Nationalist factions within the party in 1937, tensions continued between dedicated Falangists and other groups, particularly Carlists.
 Such tensions erupted in violence with the Begoña Incident of August 1942, when hardline Falangist activists attacked a Carlist religious gathering in Bilbao with grenades.
-The attack and the response of government ministers with Carlist leanings (most notably Varela and Galarza) led to a government crisis and caused Franco to dismiss several ministers.
+The attack and the response of government ministers with Carlist leanings (most notably José Enrique Varela and Valentín Galarza) led to a government crisis and caused Franco to dismiss several ministers.
 Ultimately, six Falangists were convicted of the attack and one, Juan Domínguez, was executed.

 By the middle of the Second World War, Franco and leading Falangists, while distancing themselves from the faltering European fascists, stressed the unique "Spanish Catholic authoritarianism" of the regime and the Falange.
 Instructions were issued in September 1943 that henceforth the Falange/FET would be referred to exclusively as a "movement" and not a "party".

 The Falange also developed youth organizations, with members known as Flechas and Pelayos, under the umbrella of the Spanish Youths Organization.
 Most of these young members wore red berets.

 With improving relations with the United States, economic development and the rise of a group of relatively young technocrats within the government, the Falange continued to decline.
 In 1965, the SEU, the movement's student organization, was officially disbanded.
 At the same time, the membership of the Falange as a whole was both shrinking and aging.
 In 1974, the average age of Falangists in Madrid was at least 55 years.
 The organization's relatively few new members came mostly from the conservative and devoutly Catholic areas of northern Spain.